 ... instead of fat enough to be killed.

-'Ripeness to slaughter' is a rather economic term in the most efficient meat industry possible, which is a euphemism for the fact that a cow, pig or other 'farm animal' is large and heavy enough to be killed and cut up into many individual parts.
-The word part "maturity" puts the animal on the same level as plants and makes the killing appear to be a natural state.
+"Maturity for slaughter" is a fairly economical term in the most efficient meat industry possible, which is a euphemism for saying that a cow, pig, or other "farm animal" is large and heavy enough to be killed and broken down into many parts.
+The word part "maturity" puts the animal on a level with plants and makes the killing seem like a natural state.

 18. poultry